 Mother Night (1996)

-Anno di Uscita: 1996
+Anno di uscita: 1996

 Nazione: United States

-Titolo Alternativo: Майка нощ, Vítima do Passado, Nuit noire, Schatten der Schuld, Äiti yö, Manipulation, Mitera nyhta, Éj anyánk, Confessione finale, La sombra del pasado, Matka noc, O Espião Americano, Мать-тьма
+Alternative Title: Майка нощ, Vítima do Passado, Nuit noire, Schatten der Schuld, Äiti yö, Manipulation, Mitera nyhta, Éj anyánk, Confessione finale, La sombra del pasado, Matka noc, O Espião Americano, Мать-тьма

 Regista: Keith Gordon

-Sceneggiatore: Kurt Vonnegut Jr., Robert B. Weide
+Writer: Kurt Vonnegut Jr., Robert B. Weide

 Produzione & Genere

-Compagnie: Fine Line Features, New Line Cinema, Whyaduck Productions
+Società: Fine Line Features, New Line Cinema, Whyaduck Productions

 Genere: Drama, Film Based On Literature, History, Romance, War